 Outside of his direct student support roles, Joe collaborates with members of GW's English department and University Writing Program to plan the biennial symposium Composing Disability.
-He also serves as the DSS webmaster and is the primary point of contact for the DSS Speakers Bureau.
+He also serves as the primary point of contact for the DSS Speakers Bureau.

 Beyond his duties at DSS, Joe has maintained an active publication record.
 Most recently, he served as a co-editor of a special symposium edition of The Journal of Bioethical Inquiry, which took as its focus the theme of the 2014 installation of the Composing Disability conference.
 He is also the lead editor of the essay collection The Politics of Post-9/11 Music: Sound, Trauma, and the Music Industry in the Time of Terror (Ashgate 2011), and he has written for the website PopMatters and the online journal Hybrid Pedagogy, as well as other publications.
 Additionally, Joe has taught composition, American literature, and critical theory in GW's English department and at the Alexandria campus of Northern Virginia Community College.
 Currently, Joe teaches composition and cyberethics in GW's College of Professional Studies.